 Remove hostile mobs after a set time scale.

-Restart the server daily to clean up issues and to speed up the server.
+Restart the server daily to clean up issues and speed up the server.

-Do not reload the server, this will cause memory and CPU leaks and more.
+Do not reload the server; this will cause memory and CPU leaks.

-Limit the size of your world so new chunks are not constantly being created, the bigger your world the more power you will need.
+Limit the size of your world so new chunks are not constantly being created; the more significant your world, the more power you will need.

 Limit the number of plugins you use.
-Not all plugins are coded very well or tested properly the more plugins you use increases the potential for issues to appear.
+Not all plugins are coded very well or appropriately tested.
+The more plugins you use increases, the potential for issues to appear.